vickspanda/vDisk/README.md

 - If a file already exists in the disk, it will not be added again during the `vdAddFile` operation.
 - During file deletion, compaction ensures that there are no holes left in the disk space.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-This README provides clear instructions on how to use each function with examples.
-You can customize it further as needed!